FindMySchool LogoFindMySchool

 Outstanding

 Entry at 11 is highly competitive.
-The school received 889 applications for 222 places in the most recent cycle, a subscription ratio of 4:1.
-This means approximately one in four applicants secures a place.
 Selection is through the Consortium of Selective Schools in Essex (CSSE), which administers the 11+ entrance test sat by candidates in Year 6.
+For 2027 Year 7 entry, Southend-on-Sea's secondary-transfer timetable opens online applications on 1 September 2026, closes on 31 October 2026, issues offers on 1 March 2027, and sets 22 April 2027 as the appeal deadline.
 The test assesses reasoning, verbal and non-verbal competence, and mathematical thinking, with detailed papers across each domain.

 The entrance process is merit-based; there is no catchment area, and siblings do not gain priority.
 Girls from across Essex and beyond can apply.
-The last distance offered varied historically, but given the school's academy status and citywide reach, travel to school involves significant journeys for many pupils.
+The furthest distance at which a place was offered varied historically, but given the school's academy status and citywide reach, travel to school involves significant journeys for many pupils.

 Parents should understand that tutoring for the CSSE is nearly universal among families serious about entrance.
 The school does not recommend tutoring; many families pursue it regardless.
 This reflects the genuine selectivity of the entrance bar.